hbowie/SoftDevBigIdeas-23/content/The -Toyota Way - Is Translated for a New Generation of Foreign Managers.md

-Title:  The "Toyota Way" Is Translated for a New Generation of Foreign Managers
+Title:  The 'Toyota Way' Is Translated for a New Generation of Foreign Managers

 Tags:   works